Girls organise leadership conference for over 200 peers

 The leadership conference was organised and led by the girls and young women themselves to strengthen institutions to promote girls’ and young women’s development and included a workshop on emotional intelligence.
 “Before you say anything try to take another person’s perspective,” said conference participant Josephine to her peers.

-The media training session included how to stay safe online and how to use media in a positive way.
+The conference included a media training session included how to stay safe online and how to use media in a positive way.
 Further, the participants discussed what it means to be a great mentor in depth.
 Meaningful mentorship between peers and role models can create a great learning and development opportunities for both mentor and mentee.
 In the session on advocacy, the girls and young women supported each other to be confident and not let societal norms define them.

 During the celebration of the International Day of Persons with Disabilities, Adama and Jeneba spoke about inclusion.
 “The first thing that I have learned for persons with disabilities, we must be proud and accept ourselves.
 When we accept ourselves then society will accept us,” said Adama.